45 of the best home remedies for acne – from stuff already in your fridge, to your bathroom medicine cabinet and

 The main job of zinc oxide is as a skin protectant.
 It can help reduce redness and inflammation, and protect skin from further harm.

-Combined with other acne fighting ingredients it can make up a “dream team” (such as our Clearing Clay Mask that combines bentonite clay, zinc oxide, sulphur and more).
+Combined with other acne fighting ingredients it can make up a “dream team” (such as bentonite clay and sulphur).

 If you have a tube of diaper cream in your bathroom cabinet, or even a physical sunscreen containing zinc oxide… you can use it to help acne.

-See this page for the details on how to use it the right way.
+See this article for details on how to use zinc oxide for acne.

 The gut has a powerful impact on your skin.
 If you notice your skin breaks out more when you are stressed or run down, taking a probiotic supplement may be a very beneficial remedy for you.

 If you live in a climate that is humid, using a dehumidifier can be a great way to reduce moisture in the air.
 This in turn can help to control acne.